ZouYouShun/ngx-y2-player/README.md

     videoId: 'z8WdQsPknf0',
     height: 500, // you can set 'auto', it will use container width to set size
     width: 500,
+    // when container resize, it will call resize function, you can custom this by set resizeDebounceTime, default is 200
+    resizeDebounceTime: 0,
     playerVars: {
       autoplay: 1,
     },